ArghyaChatterjee/Blender-Tutorial/README.md

 # All About Blender (Tutorial)
-This is a tutorial repository for working with meshes in Blender.
+This tutorial repository is for working with meshes and point clouds in Blender.

 #### 1. How to grab and change an object position?
 Answer: